snok/drf-openapi-tester/README.md

 ```

-Once you instantiates a tester, you can use it to validate a DRF Response in a test:
+Once you instantiate a tester, you can use it to validate a DRF Response in a test:

 ```python
 from openapi_tester.schema_tester import SchemaTester